Interview: Wavy Gravy : Saint Misbehavin’

 by Richard Whittaker, Dec 21, 2010

 One day I got a note from ServiceSpace founder, Nipun Mehta offering me tickets to a new documentary movie about Wavy Gravy.
-Would you like to go?
+Would I like to go?

-A few weeks after seeing the film, at Mehta’s urging, I had the chance to interview Wavy Gravy himself.
+A few weeks after seeing the film, at Mehta’s urging, I got Wavy Gravy on the phone.
+Explaining my connection with Nipun, I asked if he'd be open to being interviewed.

 Richard Whittaker: How are you feeling about Saint Misbehavin’?